konal01/konal01/README.md

 - 👋 Hi, I’m Konal Pradhan
-- 👀 I’m interested in Web Development (also a video editor)
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning React and Tailwind
 - 📫 How to reach me , insta @_konal_17
-- ⚡ Fun fact : I do motion graphics too
+- ⚡ Fun fact : I do video editing  & motion graphics too

 <!---
 konal01/konal01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.